Kialo requires cookies to work correctly.

 Interfering with puberty through medical intervention means that puberty is being treated as a disorder.

-Choosing to transition should be a decision made when the individual is able to give meaningful consent.
+Choosing to transition should be a decision made when the individual is able to give medical consent.

 A child has a right to choose what gender they present as.
 If anything, all childrens' puberty should be delayed until they are capable of making an informed decision as an adult.